 Backcountry Ski Course with Avalanche 1 Training

 Anyone who is planning on venturing into the backcountry without a professional guide or instructor needs a broad base of skills – everything from how to use climbing skins to an understanding of snow stability and avalanche safety.
 Depending on your goals and objectives, knowing how to build an improvised snow shelter and having experience camping in the snow and having technical rescue skills could be important too.
 This is why we offer a wide range of courses in the Cascades during the winter.

 With the updates and changes to the AIARE Curriculum (see the AIARE Rec 1 page for more information), we have also updated the ways that you can combine avalanche training with backcountry skiing and winter mountaineering instruction.
 Instead of just a small handful of combinations, we have over a dozen!

 Below is a flowchart showing AAI's different winter course options, and how to progress from one to another as your skills, abilities, and knowledge grow.

 With the skills and tools learned in these courses, you'll be able to start venturing out into the backcountry on your own with confidence, and by then end you should have the ability to handle just about any kind of terrain.

-With this in mind, we have tried to schedule certain groups of programs in blocks of days so that you can flow from one into the next with little-to-no interuption.
+With this in mind, we have tried to schedule certain groups of programs in blocks of days so that you can flow from one into the next with little-to-no interruption.

 Winter Comprehensive Part 1:

 By linking together the Backcountry Ski Intro Course (or the Splitboard Intro Course), the AIARE Rec 1, and the AIARE Rescue day, you'll have all of the fundamental skills to start traveling in the backcountry and making smart decisions about moving through avalanche terrain.
 This is a great grouping of courses for skiers and riders who have significant in-bounds experience, but are just looking to make those first tracks beyond the ski area ropes.